MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/convert-portal.md

 ---
-title: "Convert a portal to different lifecycle stages. | MicrosoftDocs"
+title: Convert a portal
-description: "Information about how to convert a portal to different lifecycle stages."
+description: Learn how to convert a portal to different lifecycle stages.
 author: neerajnandwana-msft
 ms.service: powerapps
 ms.topic: conceptual